Skip to main content

 Data sharing and retention of data

-The information gathered when registering for the event will be used by the Economy and Fair Work Committee and the Business in Parliament Conference Working Group to organise the conference and to help inform the next conference.
-This will be securely deleted two weeks after the event takes place.
+The information gathered when registering for the event will be used by the Economy and Fair Work Committee, and the Scottish Parliament’s Events and Exhibitions Team to organise the conference and to help inform the next conference.
+This will be securely deleted eight weeks after the event takes place.

 For further information on how we record and capture images and audio please click here.